hqcasanova/picoSlides/README.md

 Minimum Requirements
 --------------------

-- **Standards-compliant browser**: the plugin's functionality on outdated browsers such as IE6/7 is severely limited.
-Nevertheless, the plugin degrades as gracefully as possible.
+- **Modern browser**: the plugin's functionality on outdated browsers such as IE6/7 is severely limited.
+Nevertheless, it degrades as gracefully as possible.
 - **jQuery 1.6.0+**: though still usable with jQuery 1.5, full functionality and satisfactory performance is only guaranteed with 1.6

 Options